 Student Evaluation of Learning and Teaching

-The purpose of this policy it to provide an overarching framework of student evaluation of learning and teaching across Federation University Australia for the Higher Education (HE) and Vocational Education Training (VET) sector.
+The purpose of this policy it to provide an overarching framework of student evaluation of learning and teaching across Federation University Australia for the Higher Education (HE) by coursework and VET sectors.
 This evaluation process focuses on the collection, dissemination and use of student feedback in a continual cycle of quality improvement across the institution.

 |Evaluation||The collection of student feedback, analysis process, reporting and interpretation of data to relevant staff and students of the institution regarding the quality of learning and teaching|

 |Program||A program of study leading to the granting of an official award or qualification of the University contained in University Schedule 5.1.
 A program contains subsidiary elements referred to as courses.|

 |Program Coordinator (PC)||A university staff member responsible for the oversight of a program.|

 |SELT Survey Tool||The online feedback tool for collating, analysing and reporting student feedback on their learning and teaching experiences at the institution and its associated providers.|

 |Teacher||A university staff member responsible for the actual delivery of a course.
 A course can also be delivered by more than one teacher (ie team teaching).|